Australia election: Why is Australia's parliament so white?

 Last year, she was pre-selected by the Labor Party to run in the nation's most multicultural seat.
 But then party bosses side-lined her for a white woman.

-It would take Kristina Kenneally four hours on public transport - private ferry, train, bus, and another bus - to commute to Fowler from her home in Sydney's Northern Beaches, where she lives on an island.
+It would take Kristina Kenneally four hours on public transport - ferry, train, bus, and another bus - to get to Fowler from her home in Sydney's Northern Beaches, where she lived on an island.

-Furious locals questioned what ties she had to Fowler, but as one of Labor's most prominent politicians, she was granted the traditionally Labor-voting seat.
+Furious locals questioned what ties she had to the area, but as one of Labor's most prominent politicians, she was granted the traditionally Labor-voting seat.

 Ms Le only learned she'd been replaced on the night newspapers went to print with the story.